open-iscsi/targetd/API.md

 File system operations
 ----------------------
 Ability to create different file systems and perform operation on them.
-The pool is a btrfs sub volume and new file systems are sub volumes within that sub volume.
+The pool is a btrfs or ZFS sub volume and new file systems are sub volumes within that sub volume.

 ### fs_list()